-We have been selling old master drawings and paintings and collecting sheets of Giulio Parigi and his entourage since 1998.
+We have been interested in old master drawings and paintings since 1998.

 The Library of Congress (Washington, DC, USA) has digitalized the "Sketchbook on military art, including geometry, fortifications, artillery, mechanics, and pyrotechnics" (from the Lessing J. Rosenwald collection).
 Written between 1592 and 1608, the sketchbook is probably by the hand of Giulio Parigi (Florence 1571-1631) and it represents a unique insight into his mathematical and artistic skills.
 Remarkably, it marks the birth of the practical use of the matrix analysis of risks in the management of systems.